 He served the northeast Louisiana community during perilous times.
 His struggle is chronicled in his book (along with daughter, Cleo Scott Brown) Witness to the Truth (University of South Carolina Press).
 A copy may be obtained through the Fund or from bookstores.

-The John H. Scott Memorial Scholarships and Awards
+The John H. Scott Memorial Scholarships

 The John H. Scott Memorial Scholarship was established in 1981.
 Since that time, the Scholarship has served as the major and most visible project sponsored by the Fund.
 The scholarship awards have been given out every year since 1982, progressing from two to eight students supported each year.